 In the next step, we switched to the Contact-Zone list-view and compared the

-list of amino acids of the 3NW0 crystal structure with the lists of all three selected
+list of amino acids from the 3NW0 crystal structure with the lists of all three selected

-con_gurations.
+configurations.
 Figure 9 shows the comparison between the 3NW0 structure and

-three selected HADDOCK con_gurations.
-From the given part of the Contact-Zone
+the three selected HADDOCK configurations.
+From the given portion of the Contact-Zone

-list-view, the similarities and di_erences between the crystal 3NW0 (in the leftmost
+list-view, the similarities and differences between the 3NW0 crystal (in the leftmost

-list) and the three selected HADDOCK con_gurations on the level of individual
+list) and the three selected HADDOCK configurations at the level of the individual

 amino acids are clearly visible.
-In addition, the pairs of the interacting amino acids
+Additionally, the pairs of the interacting amino acids

 identical to the 3NW0 crystal structure are highlighted (red lines in Figure 9).
 The

-left-to-right order of the modeled con_gurations in Figure 9 reects their similarity
+left-to-right order of the modelled configurations in Figure 9 reflects their similarity

 Furmanov_a et al. Page 11 of 26

-to the primary crystal structure, based on the number of identical pairs of amino
+to the primary crystal structure based on the number of identical pairs of amino

 acids (the best model is next to the crystal).

-Finally, the 3NW0 crystal and three selected con_gurations were explored using
+Finally, the 3NW0 crystal and three selected configurations were explored using

-the 3D representations with the aim to explore the constitution, the mutual distances,
+the 3D representations with the aim of exploring the constitution, mutual distances,

-and the properties of the contact zones in detail.
-In 3NW0, the _rst NSE1
+and properties of the contact zones in detail.
+In 3NW0, the first NSE1

-interacting protein was selected as the reference protein and all three con_gurations
+interacting protein was selected as the reference protein and all three configurations

 were aligned with respect to the paired proteins.
 The paired proteins were